Blogs & Insights from Picnic Labs

 What's a mutual capital instrument?

-Mutual Capital Instruments (MCIs) are a form of share that an investor can own in a Mutual company.
+Mutual Capital Instruments are a form of share that an investor can own in a Mutual company.

-As MCIs are a new class of financial instrument, there are some key elements that make them unique
+As MCIs are a new class of financial instrument, there are some key elements that make them unique:

 > MCIs are long-term, stable-term investments and are used to provide additional capital to Mutual organisations, on top of membership and product fees.